 You can change the beneficiary at any time, as long as he or she is a member of the family of the previous beneficiary.
 Get this: A member of the family generally includes the beneficiary’s descendants, the beneficiary's brothers, sisters, parents, uncles, aunts, in-laws, spouses — even first cousins.
 And you can be a beneficiary, too.

 Take the cash.

 Keep in mind that as long as the money is used for a qualified education expense, it is tax-free.
-If used for something else, you’ll pay income taxes on any gains, as well as a 10% early withdrawal penalty.
+If used for something else, you’ll pay federal and sometimes state income taxes on any gains, as well as a 10% federal tax penalty.
+States take different approaches to the income tax treatment of withdrawals.
+For example, withdrawals for K-12 expenses may not be exempt from state tax in certain states.
 (If that dream scholarship comes through, you are allowed to withdraw the amount of that scholarship with no penalty.)

 The amount you originally invested (the principal) will never be taxed, but withdrawing the gains will trigger additional costs.
 You’ll want to consider your options and carefully craft a strategy that lets you keep as much of your money as possible.

 The assets in a 529 savings plan can be used for tuition at private K-12 schools (up to $10,000 a year).
 Perhaps a younger child can take advantage of the money you saved.
 Or if you know for a fact that your child isn’t interested in pursuing higher education, you can possibly start spending even before high school graduation.
 Note that not all states allow K-12 tuition as a 529 savings plan qualified expense for state tax purposes.

 If your child isn’t college-bound today, it doesn’t mean they won’t change their mind later.
 Your 529 savings plan account can continue to grow tax-free for decades to come, so there’s no rush to make any changes.